floriancourgey/iot-museum/README.md

 / # displays the main page with the artwork and a call every 5 sec to /next /next # fetches a random artwork and display it as a JSON response /reset # reset all timesPlayed to 0
+/api/ # api from the Django REST framework
 ```

 ## Access db via web Admin